 Finally, there is one more hat that deserves inclusion here- a natural straw picture hat with wide orange stripe around the brim.
-Queen Mathilde first wore this piece for National Day in July 2010 (below right) and repeated it most recently while on a June 2012 visit to Burundi (below left).
+Queen Mathilde first wore this piece for National Day in July 2010 (below left) and repeated it most recently while on a July 2012 visit to Burundi (below right).

 Four orange hats in one’s current millinery closet might not sound like much but in relation to the size of Mathilde’s overall wardrobe, I think it is significant.
 I’m also struck by the bold shapes and brave shades she has chosen- this is not orange for the faint of heart!
 Queen Mathilde wears orange well and my guess is that we will see more hats in this colour appear in coming years.
 For now, what do you think of this collection?

-Photos from JULIEN WARNAND/epa/Corbis; Philip Reynaers/Photo News S.A./Corbis; Le Soir; Photonews and Pascal Le Segretain via Getty; The Royal Forums; CRIENGLISH.com/Zheng Zhi; and Albert van der Werf/dpa/Corbis
+Photos from JULIEN WARNAND/epa/Corbis; Philip Reynaers/Photo News S.A./Corbis; Le Soir; Photonews and Pascal Le Segretain via Getty; Benoit Doppange via Belga; The Belgian Monarchy; The Royal Forums; Albert van der Werf/dpa/Corbis; Newscom